British Columbia Institute of Technology: Campus

 The British Columbia Institute of Technology has six campuses across the Metro Vancouver area.
 BCIT's main campus is located in the City of Burnaby.
 It operates an aerospace technology campus in the City of Richmond, a marine campus is located in the City of North Vancouver, and a heavy-duty trades campus on Annacis Island, in City of Delta.
 BCIT also runs two campuses, the Downtown Vancouver campus, and the Great Northern Way campus, in East Vancouver.
 Furthermore, there are students who attend or conduct studies virtually; 8,310 students are distance education learners.

 Burnaby Campus

 The main BCIT Campus is located on Willingdon Avenue in the City of Burnaby next to Moscrop Secondary School and Deer Lake (British Columbia).
 It includes a library, gym and sports field, lecture rooms, computer labs as well as student services and administration offices.
 The Centre for Applied Research and Innovation is a notable recent campus addition.
 It's known to have most of its full-time programs for Construction & Trade, School of Business and School of Engineering.
-BCIT could use some help from their Architectural Students in creating a better environment for their students.